OCR-D/ocrd-website/site/de/workflows.md

 ## Post Correction (Optional)

-### Step 15: Text alignment
+### Step 14: Text aligning

-In this processing step texts from multiple OCR-engines are aligned in one PAGE.xml.
+This processor alignes texts from multiple OCR-engines in one PAGE.xml.

-**Note:** This step is only required if you want to correct the text afterwards by using the output of several OCR-engines as with `ocrd-cis-post-correct.sh`.
-To obtain good results the input texts should be recognized in the previous step on glyph or at least on word level.

 #### Available processors